seyhakbotr/simple-lms/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [GNU AGPL v3](LICENSE).

 ## Support